JJ/hoborg/text/text.md

-After that day, Rufus was here and there, waiting at the clowns quarters for a good while before getting Manuel back, lost for hours when he was not in posession of the mech, and looking lost the rest of the time.
+After that day, Rufus was here and there, waiting at the clowns quarters for a good while before getting Manuel back, lost for hours when he was not in possession of the mech, and looking lost the rest of the time.
 I wasn't feeling very good either. since the clowns didn't let me anywhere near the mech, but at least I had some chances as long as it was returned to Rufus from time to time.
-But I thought he was just moody until he flatly told me that he was taking Manuel away from the circus.
+But I thought he was just moody until one day, when we were taking the mech back from the clowns to the menagerie, he flatly told me that he was taking Manuel away from the circus to have it fixed for some reason or other.

 There was something funky going on there.
-Funkier that whatever I was up to, at least.
+Funkier that whatever the clowns, or myself were up to, at least.
 Yes, I am not a people's guard, but funky is funky, OK?
-Up until yesterday it was
-working perfectly and all of a sudden the mech breaks down and has to be taken somewhere for repairs.
-It had been dented and had chipped in some places, but it wasn't that bad.
+Up until a few days before it was working perfectly and all of a sudden the mech breaks down and has to be taken somewhere for repairs.
+To tell the truth, it had been dented and had chipped in some places, but it wasn't that bad.
 Well, it was also a bit rustier than before it had sailed; the hot funk of New Orleans and the sea are no good for him, I tell you.
 But nothing a bit of paint and a hammer